kajal-1402-yadav/CodeJam/README.md

 # 🚀 CodeJam: Real-time Collaborative Code Editor

-CodeJam is a **collaborative, real-time code editor and interview workspace**.
-It provides a browser-based IDE with live collaboration, chat, file management, and code execution so teams and interviewers can work together seamlessly on coding problems.
+CodeJam is a real-time collaborative code editor that runs entirely in the browser.
+It lets multiple users work together on code, share files, chat, and manage rooms — all inside a fast and modern workspace.
+With live collaboration, a built-in file explorer, and integrated code execution, CodeJam makes team coding, learning, and project work seamless.
 ---

 ## ✨ Key Features